 In affiliation with Clayton State University, you receive special discount ticket pricing 20 percent off — adult: $19; child (4-12): $12.
 Tax not included.

+Go to https://tickets.prxi.com/atlanta/Info.aspx?EventID=7 to buy online with no purchase fees.
+Enter special promo code – CLAYTON.
+Or, buy at the box office and present the promo code via printed copy or handheld device.
 This offer expires June 30, 2013.Codes redeemed online before expiration date may be used to purchase tickets for a visit date beyond the expiration date.
 Code only valid until expiration date at box office.
 This offer cannot be combined with any other promotion.
 Additional rules may apply.
 Questions?
 Please contact group sales at (404) 842-2688 or firstname.lastname@example.org.